kubernetes/enhancements/keps/sig-storage/4876-mutable-csinode-allocatable/README.md

 To address race conditions where the scheduler assigns stateful pods to nodes with insufficient capacity, Kubelet's pod construction process during [WaitForAttachAndMount](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/volumemanager/volume_manager.go#L393) will now handle `ResourceExhausted` errors returned by CSI drivers during the `ControllerPublishVolume` RPC.

 The `ResourceExhausted` error is directly reported on the `VolumeAttachment` object associated with the relevant attachment.
-To facilitate easier detection of `ResourceExhausted` errors from `VolumeAttachment` statuses, we propose adding a `StatusCode` field to the [VolumeError](https://github.com/kubernetes/api/blob/master/storage/v1/types.go#L219) struct.
+To facilitate easier detection of `ResourceExhausted` errors from `VolumeAttachment` statuses, we propose adding a `ErrorCode` field to the [VolumeError](https://github.com/kubernetes/api/blob/master/storage/v1/types.go#L219) struct.

 ```golang
 if err := kl.volumeManager.WaitForAttachAndMount(pod); err != nil {